cowprotocol/contracts/README.md

 To publish, execute the publish command:

 ```
-yarn cannon publish cow-settlement:<version> --chain-id 13370
+yarn cannon:publish
 ```

 Where `<version>` is the version recorded in the `cannonfile.toml` from earlier.

-You will be prompted for the private key of the account to use to publish.
+You will be prompted for the publishing network (select "Optimism") and for the private key of the account to use to publish.

-4. Record the release artifacts to this repository.
-Run:
+4. Ensure that you have changes for git in your `cannon/` directory.
+If not, you may need to run the `cannon:record` command:

 ```
-yarn record-cannon
+yarn cannon:record
 ```

 5. Bump the patch version of the package as specified in `cannonfile.toml`.
 This version should be bumped *after* the publish is complete.